Dschuli/yamlBash/README.md

     Help for yamlBash.sh:
       Function: Replace value for a (nested) key identified by the "key" parameter in a yaml file while keeping structure and comments.
-Currently a nesting level of 3 (and only 3) is supported.

       (Required) Parameters are:
          -k / --key          Key name to be altered as above in the format Level0:Level1:Level2